foundata/proxmox-pve-backup-usb/README.md

 apt-get install hdparm
 hdparm -I "${TARGETDEVICE}"

-# make sure predefined filesystems are not mounte (new USB drives are
+# make sure predefined filesystems are currently not mounted (new USB drives
-# usually shipped with a filesystem).
+# are usually shipped with a filesystem).
 umount --force --recursive --all-targets "${TARGETDEVICE}"*

 # Create a partition and encrypt it.
-You might want to look at a current
-# system with disk encryption which crypto default settings are en-vouge:
 #
-#   dmsetup table ${deviceNameBelow/dev/mapper}
-#   cryptsetup luksDump ${device}
-#
 # Please use a long passphrase (at least 20 chars) for security and store
 # it in your password management.
 You do not have to type it anywhere,
 # the script will grab it from a keyfile later.
+#
+# You might want to look at a current system with disk encryption which crypto
+# default settings are en-vouge:
+#   dmsetup table ${deviceNameBelow/dev/mapper}
+#   cryptsetup luksDump ${device}
+# As of 2023 "aes-xts-plain64" should be a good choice.
 apt-get install parted
 parted "${TARGETDEVICE}" mktable GPT parted "${TARGETDEVICE}" mkpart primary 0% 100% cryptsetup luksFormat --cipher aes-xts-plain64 --verify-passphrase "${TARGETDEVICE}1"

-# optional: add an additional fallback key
+# optional: add an additional fallback key.
+Please use a long passphrase (at least
+# 20 chars) for security and store it in your password management.
 cryptsetup luksDump "${TARGETDEVICE}1"
 cryptsetup luksAddKey "${TARGETDEVICE}1"
 cryptsetup luksDump "${TARGETDEVICE}1"

-# open, access possible via /dev/mappper/${MAPPERNAME} afterwards
+# open and list, access possible via /dev/mappper/${MAPPERNAME} afterwards
 cryptsetup open "${TARGETDEVICE}1" "${MAPPERNAME}" dmsetup ls --target "crypt"